TonyZhaoyu/blog_source/Blog/source/RISC/index.md

 *Courtesy of SiFive:* https://www.sifive.com/

 Having attended a few seminars of SiFive, I've summarized a few ideas/jargons hereby.
 I'd apologize for the less structural organization as some ideas are new to me.
 Also, there might be some missing descriptions, and they will be updated later.

+* **RISC-V continuing works in 2019**

+Some jargons with simple descriptions are presented below:

+1. CLIC: It is a RISC-V Core-Local Interrupt Controller ([CLIC](https://github.com/sifive/clic-spec/blob/master/clic.adoc)) proposed by SiFive.
+It is expected to replace  the existing RISC-V local interrupt scheme (CLINT) in the future.
+The CLIC also implements the standard RISC-V platform-level interrupt controller (PLIC).

+2. Vectors: Most refers to [vector extension](https://github.com/riscv/riscv-v-spec/blob/master/v-spec.adoc).
+The ideas is to outperform SIMD instructions.

+3. Hypervisor: RISC-V supports three privilege modes, i.e., Machine mode, Supervisor mode and User mode.
+Hypervisor is an extension of the Supervisor mode which provides virtualization etc.

+4. ZFinx: Quoted from [vector extension](https://github.com/riscv/riscv-v-spec/blob/master/v-spec.adoc): `Zfinx ("F in X") is a new ISA option under consideration where floating-point instructions take their arguments from the integer register file.`.

+5. Code density: There is a great answer [here](https://electronics.stackexchange.com/questions/4123/about-code-density-and-its-definition).
+Basically, high density code takes less RAM space and takes less micro-instructions to realize a function.
+Usually it depends on the CPU ISA and the compiler.

+* **Tools/techs used by SiFive**

+As SiFive works closely with the [BAR](https://bar.eecs.berkeley.edu/), i.e., Berkeley Architecture Research, some tools have been adopted from the laboratory to the commercial.
+The following lists include tools originated from lab and tools that have been developed by SiFive.

+1. Code generator: [Chisel](https://chisel.eecs.berkeley.edu/) - Constructing Hardware in a Scala Embedded Language.
+SiFive use Chisel to model customized CPU systems on the Web, and generates verifiable RTL code for customers.

+2. Chip generator: Prometheus.
+Not sure what it is after Googling.

+3. [Tilelink](https://sifive.cdn.prismic.io/sifive%2F57f93ecf-2c42-46f7-9818-bcdd7d39400a_tilelink-spec-1.7.1.pdf): Basically it is a bus to connect general-purpose processors, DMA engines and accelerators etc.

+4. Chiplink: I could not find proper documents on Google, but basically it is a serialized chip-to-chip TileLink.

+* **Business models and road-maps of SiFive and SiFive China**

+Firstly, SiFive China runs independently to SiFive US.
+It seemed that SiFive China would focus more on AI/ML, as they claim all-in vector extension.
+There will be a AI EVB launch this year, namely Freedom Resolution.
+SiFive is an IP core vendor but has a very strong ambition to stretches out its ecosystem to AI/ML market.
+As such, they created `Design-share` to offer levels of IPs to customers by partnering various IP vendors (e.g., Imagination for GPU and A/D companies).
+To improve time-to-market, SiFive builds IP templates (like IoT MCUs, smart Audio, smart Video etc) for customers.
+By such a method, the spirit what SiFive offers makes hardware design `soft`, and to some extent matches the idea of SaaS (software as a service).